cyberbotics/webots/docs/discord/technical-questions.md

 Could you check/fix this first?

-and the y axis should match
+and the y-axis should match

 the positive z-axis of the connectors should face each other